Igawawen: Under the Kingdom of Kuku

+In 1569 they made up the bulk of the forces that captured Tunis from the Spanish.

 In 1576, 1,000 Zwawa participated in the capture of Fez in Morocco as allies of the Regency of Algiers, in which they supported the future Saadian sultan, Abu Marwan Abd al-Malik, against his nephew, Muhammad al-Mutawakkil.
 The Zwawa were equipped with muskets, and they were noted to be good soldiers.
 Muhammad al-Mutawakkil was defeated.
+4,000 Zwawa made up the bulk of the second line of Abd al-Malik's forces in the Battle of Alcácer Quibir, this contingent was the best among his forces on the field.
+It was a heavy shot charge by the Zwawa and the renegades that was said to have been the primary cause of the Portuguese defeat in the battle.